123inkt/utils/README.md

 - `last` - Get the last element of an array, exception otherwise.
 - `lastOrNull` - Get the last element of an array, null otherwise.
 - `find` - Find the first element in an array that matches a predicate, exception otherwise.
-- `tryFind` - Find the first element in an array that matches a predicate, null otherwise.
+- `findOrNull` - Find the first element in an array that matches a predicate, null otherwise.
+- `contains` - Test if the given value is contained within items.
+Supports `EquatableInterface`.
+- `diff` - Get the difference between two arrays.
+Supports `ComparableInterface`.
+- `explode` - Explode a string or null into an array, with exploding empty string to empty array.
 - `mapAssoc` - Map an array to a new array using a callback, preserving keys.
-Supports `EquatableInterface`.
+Supports [`EquatableInterface`](.
 - `reindex` - Reindex an array with new keys based on the result of the callback.
 Supports `EquatableInterface`.
 - `remove` - Remove an element from an array based on the callback.
 Supports `EquatableInterface`.
 - `search` - Find the key of an element in an array based on the callback.
 Supports `EquatableInterface`.
 - `unique` - Remove duplicate values from an array.
 Supports `EquatableInterface`.
-- `diff` - Get the difference between two arrays.
-Supports `ComparableInterface`.
-- `explode` - Explode a string or null into an array, with exploding empty string to empty array.
 - `wrap` - Wrap a value in an array, unless it is already an array.

 ## Assert